Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - new Audio().

+- Fetch API is a built-in JavaScript interface to make network requests to a server.
+- fetch() = used to make GET, POST, PUT, or PATCH requests.
+- fetch(url).then() = Returns a Promise, which is a placeholder object that will either be fulfilled if your request is successful, or rejected if your request is unsuccessful.
+If the Promise is fulfilled, it resolves to a Response object, and you can use the .then() method to access the Response.
+- fetch(url).then(response.json()) = parse response object into JSON.
+Returns a Promise.
+- If it returns a promise it must be awaited.
+- fetch(url).then(response.json()).catch() = Handles errors when Promise is rejected
+- console.error() = log possible errors to the console
+- try{}catch(){}

 - Infinity is a number that represents positive infinity. -Infinity represents negative infinity.

 - Canvas API can be used to create graphics in games using JavaScript and <canvas></canvas>.
 CanvasRenderingContext2D API is used for drawing shapes, colors, and images on a HTML <canvas> element.